Get expert help

 The International Energy Agency (IEA) has statistics, publications and research on bioenergy use.

-The Ministry of Agriculture and Fisheries (MAF) provide information about New Zealand’s greenhouse gas footprinting programme.
+The Ministry for Primary Industries (MPI) provide information about New Zealand’s greenhouse gas footprinting programme.

 Crown Research Institute Scion has in-depth research and information about bioenergy in New Zealand.